 Despite the lack of in-dash navigation with the SE with Technology, that’s the model we’d go with, unless you have the extra $3,000 or so for the SEL.
 If you have grown kids, the optional second row captain’s chairs might be nice, but the flat-folding bench seating gives you TONS of storage space which we’d think to be more valuable, so we’d stick with the standard seating arrangement.

 The R-Lines are attractive, but they’re only an appearance package that doesn’t fix the Atlas’ bland interior.
 We’d skip it unless you’re able to score a good deal on one with your local dealer.

 Make sure you test drive competitors like the Durango and Explorer before making a final decision.
 Each of these models have their own distinct advantages, and in some cases, the Atlas may end up being the more economical choice.
 The competition in this segment is close, and none of these options stand out as the obvious best pick for everyone.

 Should you get one?

-With the Atlas, it truly appears that Volkswagen has figured out the American market.
+Yes.
+With the Atlas, it appears Volkswagen has figured out the American market.
 The interior is a bit of a disappointment, but the exterior looks great, and the comfortable ride makes it a solid choice in the crossover market.

 This is only the second year for the Atlas.
 From the sales numbers we’ve seen, plenty of American consumers are already willing to give VW a shot.